Undergraduate policies and procedures:

-Undergraduate students may check out textbooks from Textbook Rental Services, located in Cartwright.
+Undergraduate students may check out textbooks from Textbook Rental Services, located in the lower level of the Student Union.
 Undergraduate students pay a textbook rental segregated fee each semester as part of their tuition to support the textbook rental program.

 Official grades are submitted at the end of each term and are available to students through their WINGS Student Center.
 Grades are not mailed.